JGI-Bioinformatics/axolotl/README.md

 ./start-master.sh
 ```

-#Now cd to where you want to start your jupyter notebook server
+Now cd to where you want to start your jupyter notebook server
-#starting jupyter notebook server
+Starting Jupyter Notebook server
 ```
 jupyter notebook --ip 0.0.0.0 --port 8888 --no-browser
 ```

-#Worker Terminal on HPC
+On Worker Terminal on HPC
 ```
 conda activate <NEW_ENV>